opaJG/Z99/README.md

 All documentation for construction and use is in the book :

-"Build Your Own Multifunctional 4 Axis Machine"
+"Build Your Own Multifunctional 4-Axis CNC Machine"

 Edited and printed by https://www.elektor.com